Identify router maintenance events

 Cloud Router uses Border Gateway Protocol (BGP) to exchange routes between your Virtual Private Cloud (VPC) network and your on-premises network.
 Google Cloud periodically performs software maintenance and automated task restarts.
 During maintenance, on-premises routers typically log a BGP down event followed by a BGP up event (collectively, a BGP flap).

-Identify events using the router task activated message
+Identify events using the maintenance of router task message

-The Router task activated message indicates that there was a Cloud Router event during the issue/time period.
-This event can be due to migrating, restarting, or upgrading a Cloud Router task.
 Cloud Router tasks are software processes in the Google Cloud control plane that are normally migrated from machine to machine.
 During these migrations, the Cloud Router might be down for a few seconds.
-Because these migrations are done outside of the data plane, normal migrations do not cause traffic to be dropped.
+Because these migrations are done outside of the data plane, normal migrations don't cause traffic drops.

 Identify events using a log-based metric